viernes, 1 de diciembre de 1989

 that until yesterday filled my life

-And you have left me with no way out
+And you have left me with no escape—

 and then those words

-and that you did not know how to value.
+and that you never knew how to cherish.

 "View of Guayaquil and the Guayas River.
 In the foreground Ciudad Vieja; and in the background, Ciudad Nueva.
 Drawing made during the Malaspina expedition, made between 1789 and 1794.
 Signed by the sailor José Cordero, who during the expedition also acted as a cartoonist)